Probing the topological character of superconductors via non-local Hanbury-Brown and Twiss correlations: Results and Discussion

 \section{Results and Discussion}

-Herein, we calculate differential crossed Andreev conductance $G_{CAR}$, differential electron co-tunneling conductance $G_{EC}$, differential non-local conductance $G_{NL}$, differential shot noise cross-correlations as well as shot noise cross-correlations for $N_1$/I/US/I/$N_2$ set up as shown in Fig.~\ref{fig:NUSN}.
+Herein, we calculate differential non-local conductance $G_{NL}$, differential shot noise cross-correlations as well as shot noise cross-correlations for the 2D $N_1$/I/US/I/$N_2$ set up as shown in Fig.~\ref{fig:NUSN}, see~\cite{codes} for detailed calculations.
 We take two cases for bias voltages applied in $N_1$ and $N_2$, i.e., $V_1=$ $V_2$ (symmetric set up) and $V_1 \neq 0$, $V_2=0$ (non-local set up).
-We plot non local conductance~\cite{Rbyxivalue, NSN} and differential shot noise with the propagating phase $k_F R=100$ and length of the superconductor in terms of superconducting coherence length $R/\xi=2$.
-The reason we take these values for propagating phase $k_F R$ and length of the superconductor is because when $R >> \xi$, there will be no possibility of non-local transport, as electron like and hole like quasiparticles cannot transmit to the normal metal $N_2$.
-Further, when $R << \xi$, the effect of US will be suppressed.
-However, when length of superconductor $R$ is comparable to BCS coherence length $\xi$, incident quasiparticles can transmit to normal metal $N_2$ as electron(EC) or hole(CAR).
+We plot non-local conductance~\cite{Rbyxivalue, NSN} and differential shot noise with the propagating phase $k_F R=55$ and length of the superconductor in terms of superconducting coherence length $R/\xi=2$.
+We take these values for propagating phase $k_F R$ and the superconductor's length because when $R >> \xi$, there will be no possibility of non-local transport as electron-like or hole-like quasiparticles.
+These cannot transmit to the normal metal $N_2$, and when $R << \xi$, the effect of US will be suppressed.
+However, when the length of superconductor $R$ is comparable to superconducting coherence length $\xi$, incident quasiparticles can transmit to normal metal $N_2$ as an electron(EC) or hole(CAR).
 From Refs. ~\cite{been,Dong}, one sees a wide range for the propagating phase ($k_F R=10-5000$).
 It has also been shown that non-local transport will be suppressed for small values~\cite{kfr} of $k_F R$.
-In chiral-$p$ superconductor(Sr$_2$RuO$_4$)~\cite{chiral-xi}, BCS coherence length $\xi = 91nm$ and superconducting gap $\Delta= 1.76 ~k_B T_c$, where $k_B$ is Boltzmann constant and critical temperature $T_c=1.6~$K. Thus, we get a value for Fermi wave vector $k_F=3 \times 10^8 m^{-1}$.
-In this paper we take the length of US, $R=2 \xi$.
-This gives us, value for propagating phase $k_F R \simeq 55$.
-In this work, we take $k_F R$ to be $100$, which is almost in the same range for the veritable topological superconductor (Sr$_2$RuO$_4$).
+In spin-triplet topological superconductor (Sr$_2$RuO$_4$)~\cite{chiral-xi}, superconducting coherence length $\xi = 91nm$ and superconducting gap $\Delta= 1.76 ~k_B T_c$, where $k_B$ is Boltzmann constant and critical temperature $T_c=1.6~$K. Thus, we get a value for Fermi wave vector $k_F=3 \times 10^8 m^{-1}$.
+In this paper, we take the length of US, $R=2 \xi$.
+This gives us a value for the propagating phase, i.e., $k_F R \simeq 55$.
+Hence in this paper, we take $k_F R$ to be $55$. {For pairing symmetries without spin rotational symmetry, i.e. $p_x \hat{x}$, $p_x \hat{y}$ and helical-$p$, we have considered $2 m \lambda / \hbar^2 =0.1 k_F$ as has also been taken in Ref.~\cite{helicalp}.
+Substituting the value of $k_F$, $m$ the mass of electron and $\hbar$, we get $\lambda= 0.17 \times 10^{-30} m$.
+This $\lambda$ value corresponds to $2 m \lambda / \hbar^2 =0.1 k_F$, implying normalised Rashba spin-orbit strength is around $0.1$ times the Fermi wave vector $k_F$.} The next subsection provides results for differential non-local conductance and shot noise cross-correlations for different pairing symmetries.